Emergo Train System is used for:

 - ETS has a strong similarity to reality: participants interact with eachother

 - ETS consists of > 1000 trauma patients and in-hospital patients: all can be evaluated according to an outcome

 - ETS has a recognized high quality standard

 - ETS has been developed within a non-profit organizational framework, owned by the Region Östergötland, supported by National Board of Health and Welfare, Sweden

 - ETS is administrated by the KMC - Centre for Teaching & Research in Disaster Medicine and Traumatology, a national education and research centre with over 20 years experience in simulation exercises and simulation techniques

 Emergo Train System® training material is translated and customised into several languages.
 Specific appearance of the symbols with regard to colour, text, shape of the symbols can be customized on request.

 New training material is being developed continuously based on input from ETS instructors and faculties.
-For example, new training sets for intra-hospital patients in surge capacity exercises, decontamination at hospital and training in psychosocial support have recently been developed.
+For example, new training victim banks for penetrating trauma, bomb/blast trauma and pediatric trauma have recently been developed.
 All developments are based on scientific and evidence-based knowledge and practitioners' best practice.